WHAT IS THE GERMAN VOCABULARY BUNDLE?

 While the linguist Stephen Krashen put forward the “input hypothesis”.
 Krashen states that learners progress in their knowledge of the language when they understand language input that is slightly more advanced than their current level.
 That is why you should focus on acquiring new German words step-by-step in the context of real German sentences and basic German monolingual definitions.

 Our German 2000 Words Flashcards are all sentence-based with monolingual definitions that take advantage of the benefits mentioned above.
-The German sentences only include words that are found in the 625 words deck and the 2000 words deck.
+The German sentences only include words that are found in the 500 picture words deck and the 2000 words deck.

 This means that you will learn from German “chunks” and gradually build upon your vocab knowledge with each new flashcard.